mrprajesh/blog/_posts/2024-04-16-Profile-GPU-Code-On-AQUA-Cluster.md

 render_with_liquid: true
 ---

-While is easier to code and profile on local machine.
+While it is easier to code and profile on local machine/server.
 It involves some work on remote machines and ever more work on remote clusters.
 Helped Smit profiling on Tensor cores codes on V100.

  0. While profiling from a remote cluster (multiple hops) is challenging But we have a solution!